mazetoken/SLP-smart-contract-tokens/README.md

 - send 0.00003400 BCH to Alice BCH address (this is your wallet) from another wallet (do not send more than 0.00003400 BCH at once)

-- wait for a few minutes and type/paste the command again:
+- wait for a few minutes (untill the command line is ready) and type/paste the command again:

 `node src/yieldFarming.js`

-- you will see contract working and 1000 REBEL or VANDALS will be sent to your wallet
+- you will see contract working and 1000 REBEL or VANDALS will be sent to your wallet (wait for a few minutes untill the command line is ready)

-- to mint another 1000 tokens wait for a few minutes, type `node src/yieldFarming.js`, send 0.00003400 BCH to Alice BCH address, wait for a few minutes and then type again `node src/yieldFarming.js` (repeat this step to mint more tokens)
+- to mint another 1000 tokens - if the command line is ready - type `node src/yieldFarming.js`, send 0.00003400 BCH to Alice BCH address, wait for a few minutes and then type again `node src/yieldFarming.js` (repeat this step to mint more tokens)

-### To get into your wallet, where your tokens are, you can:
+### To get into your wallet, where your tokens are:

-- create a new Electron Cash SLP wallet or another wallet that uses m/44'/245'/0'/0/0 derivation path, by importing Alice private key - WIF (you have saved before)
+- create a new Electron Cash SLP standard wallet, go to Wallet tab - Private Keys - import - paste Alice private key - WIF (you have saved before), go to Tokens tab - you should see your tokens there

-_To send REBEL tokens from Alice (your) wallet send some BCH (eg. 0.00000600 BCH) to Alice wallet first and than you can withdraw tokens to another wallet_
+_To send REBEL tokens from Alice (your) wallet send some BCH (eg. 0.00000600 BCH) to Alice wallet address first and than you can withdraw tokens to another wallet (send tokens and check "Also send BCH")_

 _*If you need any help go to MAZE SLP Token [Telegram Group](https://t.me/mazeslptoken)_